2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 This is only visible when Lightning is activated.

 When the Administrator has allowed Lightning network access, BTCPay Server dashboard now has a new tile with your Lightning node information.
-How much BTC is in channels, how this is balanced local or remote (inbound or outbound liquidity) if channels are closing or opening, and how much bitcoin is held on-chain on the lightning node.
+How much BTC is in channels, how this is balanced local or remote (inbound or outbound liquidity), if channels are closing or opening, and how much bitcoin is held on-chain on the lightning node.

 ![image](assets/en/42.webp)